Door Mount vs Wall Mount Pet Doors

 A dog door for walls easily accommodates a double flap option.
 This will look a little different than it does for the door mount.
 With a door mount, the two flaps will hang right next to each other.
 With a wall mount, one flap will hang from the interior frame and one flap will hang from the exterior frame, separated by the length of the tunnel.
 Both door and wall mount double flap options will provide the same great insulation; a wall mount just gives a little more buffer room between the flaps and the outside air.

 It is important to note that installing a pet door in a wall is trickier than in a door.
 If you would describe yourself as a particularly handy person, this might not be an issue for you.
 If not, we would recommend hiring a professional to help with this process.
+Deciding between dog door in wall vs door will depend on your unique situation.

 Benefits of Door Mounts: